STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Methods

 \paragraph{Step 4: Attack Execution via Adaptive Planning.}

-In the execution stage, we employ an adaptive planning approach in which the Planner interactively jailbreaks the agent by dynamically adjusting its strategies based on agent responses and environment outputs over multiple user turns.
-Leveraging the synthetic context where subgoals $\{ \hat{TC}_1, \ldots, \hat{TC}_{T-1} \}$ have been executed, the Planner aims to achieve the end attack goal of leading the agent to execute $\hat{TC}_T$, enabling us to test attack effectiveness over multiple turns.
-On the $j$-th attack execution turn to achieve $\hat{TC}_T$, the Planner analyzes the interaction history to identify the optimal attack strategy and implements it into an effective and stealthy attack prompt $P_{T+j}$.
-Then, the agent produces a response $R_{T+j}$ given $P_{T+j}$, which elicits the environment output $E_{T+j}$.
-The attack concludes if the end attack goal is achieved (i.e., $R_{T+j}=\hat{TC}_t$) or a specified number of evaluation turns have been reached.
-If the goal has not been achieved, the Planner continues to adapt its strategy based on continued interaction with the agent.
-To evaluate attack effectiveness, a Judge model assesses the following three key metrics at the end of each evaluation turn (see Appendix~\ref{appendix_sys_prompts} for full definitions): (1) \emph{Prompt Harmlessness}: How innocuous the prompt $P_{T+j}$ appears on a 7-point scale from -3 to 3, (2) \emph{Attack Goal Progress}: How close the agent response $R_{T+j}$ is to the end goal $\hat{TC}_T$ on a 7-point scale from -3 to 3, and (3) \emph{Agent Helpfulness}: The agent's willingness to assist the user on a 5-point scale from -2 to 2.
+Leveraging the synthetic context where subgoals $\{ \hat{TC}_1, \ldots, \hat{TC}_{L-1} \}$ have been executed, the Planner adaptively jailbreaks the agent to execute the final goal $\hat{TC}_L$ over up to three execution turns $\tau \in \{T, T{+}1, T{+}2\}$, where turn $T$ is the first turn at which the final goal is attempted.
+On each execution turn $\tau$, the Planner analyzes the interaction history and crafts an attack prompt $P_{\tau}$; the agent produces response $R_{\tau}$, which elicits environment output $E_{\tau}$.
+The attack concludes when the goal is achieved or the turn budget is exhausted.
+A Judge model assesses three metrics after each turn (Appendix~\ref{appendix_sys_prompts}): (i)~\emph{Prompt Harmlessness} ($-$3 to 3): how innocuous $P_{\tau}$ appears, (ii)~\emph{Attack Goal Progress} ($-$3 to 3): how close $R_{\tau}$ is to $\hat{TC}_L$, and (iii)~\emph{Agent Helpfulness} ($-$2 to 2): the agent's willingness to assist.